parente/tott/doc/sessions/behave.rst

         '''
         assert context.result == result

 Notice that ``context.model`` is assumed to exist.
 That is, the test steps assume a game model is available for testing.
 We can ensure this is the case for each scenario by adding the following code to the ``features/environment.py`` file.
+(Yes, the `environment.py` file goes in `features/` not in `features/steps`.)

 .. code-block:: python